Drag and Drop

 While drag and drop has historically been mostly limited to mouse and touchscreen users, keyboard and screen reader friendly alternatives are important for users who cannot use these interaction methods.
 For example, copy and paste can often be used as an alternative to drag and drop to allow the user to move an object from one location to another.
 However, copy and paste does not cover all of the possible interactions that drag and drop allows.
 For example, it is hard to specify an exact location to insert an item into a list on paste, or even know where pasting is accepted.
 Users must either already know where they can paste, or navigate aimlessly until they find a valid location.

 Collection components such as lists or tables are treated as a single drop target, so that users can easily tab past them to get to the next drop target without going through every item.
 Instead, within a droppable collection, keys such as ArrowDown and ArrowUp can be used to select a drop position, such as on an item, or between items.
 The exact interactions may vary depending on the layout of the collection component.
-Drag and drop for collections is implemented by the useDraggableCollection and useDroppableCollection hooks.
+Drag and drop for collections is implemented by the useDraggableCollection and useDroppableCollection hooks, which are built into in the ListBox, Table, and GridList components.

 Draggable elements can sometimes have other interactions that conflict with the keyboard and screen reader interactions needed to initiate a drag, such as the Enter key.
 In these cases, an explicit drag affordance may be added.
 Keyboard and screen reader users can focus this element, and use it to initiate drag and drop for the parent item.
 In addition, this has the added benefit of making drag and drop more discoverable.